matheusfacure/python-causality-handbook/README.md

 ## How to Support This Work

-Causal Inference for the Brave and True is an open-source material on mostly econometrics and the statistics of science.
-It uses only free software, based in Python.
-Its goal is to be accessible, not only financially, but intellectually.
-I've tried my best to keep the writing entertaining while maintaining the necessary scientific rigor.
+Causal Inference for the Brave and True is an open-source resource primarily focused on econometrics and the statistics of science.
+It exclusively utilizes free software, grounded in Python.
+The primary objective is to ensure accessibility, not only from a financial standpoint but also from an intellectual perspective.
+I've tried my best to keep the content entertaining while maintaining the necessary scientific rigor.

-Recently, the book has been translated into Vietnamese by some very nice folks from the London School of Economics.
-Although I was thrilled by it, the translation process also revealed the insufficiencies of my English.
-For this reason, I'm looking for funds to hire professional proofreading services and sort that problem once and for all.
-To help me with that, go to https://www.patreon.com/causal_inference_for_the_brave_and_true
+If you want to show your appreciation for this work, consider  going to https://www.patreon.com/causal_inference_for_the_brave_and_true.
+Alternatively, you can purchase my book, [Causal Inference in Python](https://www.amazon.com/Causal-Inference-Python-Applying-Industry/dp/1098140257), which provides more insights into applying causal inference in the industry.